j-505/JonathanFlores.github.io/index.md

  that particular value to the pwm pin of the motors.
  So if we are publishing some value to the ROS topics the servos will move.
-Modifying the code to have different switch cases will allow all the robots servos to move in tandem to provide a forward, backward, left & right movement.
+Modifying the code to have different switch cases will allow all the robotic servos to move in tandem to provide a forward, backward, left & right movement.

 ## SENIOR DESIGN PROJECT